How to Write Your First Blog Post

-To help with SEO, I use a free Word Press plugin called Yoast SEO.
+To help with SEO (Search Engine Optimization), I use a free Word Press plugin called Yoast SEO.
 I highly recommend this plugin because it will make your blogging much easier.
 It not only helps with SEO, it integrates with Facebook, Twitter, and Pinterest.
 It even helps you write better!

 Now that your post is taking shape, it’s time to pick a keyword or short keyword phrase.
 This is a word or phrase that you will use in your title, in headings, in your meta-description, and within your post.
 It is a short phrase that is searchable and will hopefully bring folks to your blog.

 For this post, I’ll be using, “How to write your first blog post.”

 In addition to the places within the post, I will put it into Yoast SEO as I’ll demonstrate here.

 We live in a highly visual world now and the graphics you use in your posts will make or break you.
 If you are doing food, craft, or decorating posts, you already know that your graphics are essential.
 However, to get shared on social media and especially Pinterest, you have to use a great looking graphic.